HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

   <a href = "CPOE_workflow_2.svg" target ="_blank" > <img src= "CPOE_workflow_2.svg" class="figure-img img-responsive img-rounded center-block" alt="CPOE_workflow_2.svg" /></a>
 </figure>

+Note that the current CDS Hook specification does not have a hook to provide the CDS information at an intermediate step between product selection and signing the order.

 #### Prefetch Role
 {:.no_toc}

 For technical implementers, the intended role of prefetch is to improve the CDS service performance.
 This is achieved by minimizing CDS service network calls to external resources such as a FHIR server.
 When a client program subscribes to the PDDI CDS service, the service MUST return a prefetch specification in the response.
 This specification identifies resources that the PDDI CDS service SHOULD receive upon request.
 As described below, the prefetch requirements are different for `order-select` and `order-sign` services.
 The ideal scenario for both implementations and services is to send prefetch data with the CDS Hooks request.
 The implementor has flexibility on when and how to fulfill the prefetch templates (e.g., data in EHR memory or server call), which will likely result in a solution that reduces the burden of the server and improves the CDS service efficiency.
 If the CDS service does not receive prefetch data in the request it MUST query the server via network call.

+#### Security and authorization

+Implementers need to consider and address security and privacy concerns that might arise when from providing CDS as a service.
+One thing to consider is if the clinician ordering a drug is not authorized to have access to information masked due to a patient's consent directive that restricts sharing.
+For example, consider the [Warfarin + non-steroidal anti-inflamatory drugs (NSAIDs) Use Case](./use-cases.html) where the clinician selects warfarin for a patient currently prescribed a NSAID and a proton pump inhibitor.
+It is conceivable that the clinician would not be aware that the patient is also taking a selective serotonin reuptake inhibitor (SSRI) for a major depressive disorder because the patient did not consent to share this information with anyone besides the mental health provider who prescribed the SSRI.
+Assuming that the FHIR Authorization Server enforces the patient's consent directive not to disclose to the CDS that the patient is taking a SSRI then, the clinician will not be alerted about the PDDI with NSAID.
+However, the FHIR Authorization Server could also have an organizational policy that authorizes the CDS as a "super user" and permits it to access to information that is masked from an unauthorized clinician.
+If the CDS service identifies a PDDI that could result from the order selected by the clinician, it could return a CDS Hook card cautioning the clinician of a possible counter-indication, and recommending that the clinician ask the patient about any medications that the patient has not shared.
+This would fall under a ["Break the Glass" (BTG)](https://hipaa.yale.edu/security/break-glass-procedure-granting-emergency-access-critical-ephi-systems) scenario and would require a special procedure.
+A similar CDS BTG scenario was demonstrated during the [HIMSS 201902 Orlando Consumer Centered Care Planning Interoperability Showcase](https://confluence.hl7.org/display/SEC/HIMSS+201902+Orlando) and [is described here](https://confluence.hl7.org/display/SEC/HIMSS+201902+Sharing+with+Protections).
+It was sponsored by the HL7 Security and CBCP WGs, VA, Allscripts, Perspecta, MyPatientLink and others.
+For more information, see https://build.fhir.org/security-labels.html#break-the-glass and https://build.fhir.org/operationoutcome-example-break-the-glass.html.

+It is RECOMMENDED that the rule engine not be given permission to access information that is masked from the clinician whose EHR session has triggered the CDS request (aka 'super user' status) unless there is a specific Break the Glass (BTG) procedure that covers such situations.
+If there a valid BTG procedure that allows the rule engine to access such information, it MUST return an information card stating that such a directive is present.
+The CDS card SHOULD include that the clinician will be held accountable for BTG throughout any related system audit.

 #### Configuration Options and the CDS Service
 {:.no_toc}